stateforward/go-hsm/README.md

 # go-hsm [![PkgGoDev](https://pkg.go.dev/badge/github.com/stateforward/go-hsm)](https://pkg.go.dev/github.com/stateforward/go-hsm)

-> **Warning**
-> This package is currently in alpha stage.
-While it has test coverage, the API is subject to breaking changes between minor versions until we reach v1.0.0.
-Please pin your dependencies to specific versions.

 Package go-hsm provides a powerful hierarchical state machine (HSM) implementation for Go.
 State machines help manage complex application states and transitions in a clear, maintainable way.

 ## Installation